jeffersonvivanco/HTTP_Notes/java_keytool.md

 prompt for the keystore password (new or existing), followed by a Distinguished Name prompt (for the private key), then the desired private key password.

+So now `keystore.p12` has a private and public key.
+Keystore is not a digital certificate.
+It is a store to keep certificates and private keys.
+Now let us export a certificate containing the public key.
+**You cannot export the private key using keytool**.
+To extract the private key you need to use the Java Cryptography API.
+Use the following command to export the public key as a certificate.
+`keytool -export -alias Deb -file Deb.cer -keystore keystore.12`.
+Now `Deb.cer` is the certificate containting your public key. `Deb.cer` is a self-signed certificate.
+Its owner and Issuer have the same DN.
+This certificate is signed by the private key of Deb.

 ### -gencert
 Generates a certificate as a response to a certificate request file